What is the Ghostwriting Process?

 The “Let’s Work Together” type

-You want to work on the book, but you’re happy to leave the heavy-duty writing to the ghost.
+You definitely want to work on the book, but you’re happy to leave the heavy-duty writing to the ghost.

 The “Guide Me Through It” type

-You are more heavily involved in the writing than the “Let’s Work Together” type.
+You’re more heavily involved in the writing than the “Let’s Work Together” type.

-In fact, you prefer to write a fair amount of the manuscript yourself, relying on the ghost to help you structure the overall book and individual chapters, make sure you stay on track, smooth out poorly written passages, create a modest portion of the text, and otherwise ensure that you come up with a clear, compelling book.
+In fact, you prefer to write a fair amount of the manuscript yourself, relying on the ghost to help you structure the overall book and individual chapters, make sure you stay on track, smooth out poorly written passages, create a modest proportion of the text, and otherwise ensure that you come up with a clear, compelling book.

 The “I Did It, You Fix It” type